eduardok/libsmbclient-php/README.md

 Some bare-bones examples of how to use libsmbclient-php.
 These have deliberately been kept simple.
 In production, you should at least check whether the extension has been loaded.
-Also, you should also check the return value of each function, and handle errors appropriately.
+Also, you should urlencode your URI's, check the return value of each function, and handle errors appropriately.

 List the contents of a directory: